stratosphereips/stratocyberlab/README.md

 [See a demo video on Youtube!](https://www.youtube.com/watch?v=dkNBveT3Sqg)

 ## Features
 * Local-only.
-No internet is required after download.
 No cloud.
 No tracking.
 No login.
 No data collection.
-* Many cybersecurity exercises in a form of 'challenges'.
+* Many cybersecurity exercises in a form of CTF 'challenges'.
-* Predefined environments of networks and services for remote students of [Introduction to Security class](https://cybersecurity.bsy.fel.cvut.cz/)
+* Predefined environments of networks and services for students of [Introduction to Security class](https://cybersecurity.bsy.fel.cvut.cz/)
 * The lab runs using docker containers on a shared virtual network(s)
 * A container is created for the user to start from.
 You can install any tool you want without modifying your own host computer.
 * A web interface to manage the challenges and play.
 * All the challenges can be played from the web interface using the built-in WebSSH terminal.
 * AI-assisted.
-The web interface has a local LLM (using _ollama_) to assist in your hacking.
-You can change the model used.
+The web interface has a local LLM chat (using _ollama_) to assist in your hacking.
+You can choose any ollama model.

 ## Requirements